telecastg/nested-teams-for-espocrm/README.md

 # nested-teams-for-espocrm
-Allows creation of nested Teams
+Adds ability to create nested Teams in EspoCRM.

+A parent Team will have all the roles/permissions of its children Teams